Photo by Heather Daniels Pusey

 She is on a journey of connecting with her ancestral lineages.
 Her introduction to tracking, bird language, plant medicine, friction fire, shelter building, scout skills, homesteading and off grid living began when she worked for the Maine Primitive Skills School in 2014.
 Caitlin is a Wilderness First Responder, certified in CPR, and pursuing a Recreational Maine Guide license.

-In 2018 she began the multi year Wild Mind Training Program with Animas Valley Institute and in 2019 she completed a graduate certificate in Ecopsychology through Pacifica Graduate Institute.
+In 2018 she began training with Animas Valley Institute, one of the primary influences in White Ash Learning programming and has since completed Level 2 of the Wild Mind Training Program.
 She has also participated in Helping the Butterfly Hatch, a mentorship program for facilitators of Self Directed Education.
-She is a certified Forest Therapy Guide.
 Caitlin is committed to increasing the accessibility of programs she offers and continues to explore how to thrive in a capitalist system while creating a post-capitalist future.
+When she is not working Caitlin enjoys exploring the woods, following animal trails, making medicine, foraging food, creating art, running barefoot and dancing.

 Moriah Helms